psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 sink so low?"
 The Top Prof felt how this man detested these people.
 How he didn't really think of them as people at all.
 He thought their religion and way of life was primitive and backward.
 Had he ever felt so superior?
-With a jolt he realised that that was his own attitude too.
+With a jolt he realised that yes, this had been his own attitude too.
 He had spent his life intoxicated with the pride of his intelligence.
 Now he felt ashamed.
 How terrible and abject it was to count oneself superior to others.